How to Stop 3 Putting in Golf: 8 Practical Tips & Drills to Sink More 2 Putts

 3. Invest in Some Technology

-In addition to tools like HackMotion that will help you measure your putting stroke and ensure your wrists are doing what they are supposed to, you may want to look at some green reading apps.
+In addition to tools like HackMotion, which help measure your putting stroke and ensure your wrists are working consistently, green-reading apps can also be valuable.

-I see a lot of amateur golfers step up to a long putt and think, “Just get it close.”
-In reality, you should be reading these putts so that they end up within 3 feet of the hole.
+Many amateur golfers step up to a long putt thinking, “Just get it close.”
+In reality, these putts should be read carefully so they finish within 3 feet of the hole.

-If you have launch monitors and range finders and all the other gadgets, go ahead and invest in tools like HackMotion and green reading apps that help tie everything together.
+If you already use launch monitors, rangefinders, and other gadgets, consider adding HackMotion and green reading apps to help bring everything together.

 4. Learn Aim to a Spot